Axellewing/Heritage-Housing-issues/README.md

 ### Business Understanding

-In this step, we describe the business problem or question the project aims to address, emphasizing key challenges and goals related to housing issues in Ames.
+In this step, I describe the business problem or question the project aims to address, emphasizing key challenges and goals related to housing issues in Ames.

 ### Data Understanding